ucl-usyd-transcend/ucl-usyd-transcend.github.io/_pages/about.md

 We are working towards differential diagnosis of neurodegenerative diseases using disease progression modelling, starting with Lewy Body disorders and neuroimaging data.

-We are planning a symposium at the University of Sydney in November 2024.
-Stay tuned.
+We are organising a symposium at the University of Sydney in November 2024: [Cutting edge tools for unravelling neurodegenerative disease](/symposium).